 When and how often do you practice?

 - Mid-March to April: Saturday mornings 8:00-9:00 on the water, weather and numbers permitting.
-(After Saturday practices we like to go for breakfast at Quality Foods.)
+(After Saturday practices we like to go for breakfast.)

 - April: Practices vary, though typically we add a Tuesday practice.

 - May to September: practices change to Tuesday and Thursday 6:00 to 7:00 on the water.